guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 <span style="color: #d65d0e">Bridge drivers</span> isolate through network namespace unsharing and iptables.

-The network namespace allows container within it to get their very own network stack that's isolated from the network stack on the host system, including network adapters.
+The net namespace allows container within it to get their very own network stack that's isolated from the network stack on the host system, including network adapters.

 Additionally, docker uses IP tables rules to ensure that bridges are isolated from each other.